My grandfather was a business professor and management consultant from the 1940s to the 1980s.

-I recently came across a lecture he gave in Washington, DC in 1953.
-He shared an employee empowerment story that’s still timely more than six decades later:
+I recently came across a lecture he gave to an audience of military leaders in 1953.
+He shared an employee empowerment story that’s still timely, six decades later:

 Two years ago I worked for the New York Central Railroad observing some of its operations. … It was a hot August day.
 This fellow was sitting in this tower with the sun shining brightly.
 I said, “What is it you don’t like about your job?”
 “These d— blinds.
 See how the sun is boiling in the window?”